 -

-Where History Meets Mystery: Our authors explore the darker side of ‘Minnesota Nice’ – how historical events have inspired their writing, the challenges of researching our past, and how we walk a fine line between mystery and history when writing ‘Mystorical Minnesota’.
+Where History Meets Mystery: Our authors discuss how historical events have inspired their writing, the challenges of researching our past, and how we walk a fine line between mystery and history when writing ‘Mystorical Minnesota.’
+Panelists include authors and editors of the anthology “Dark Side of the Loon.”

 -